lilyrecommends/things/log.md

     ###June

-        _Love Island_, Drake's 'For All the Dogs', F1, Tradle.
+        _Love Island_ USA, Drake's 'For All the Dogs', F1 (George Russell!), Tradle.

 ##2024